Cairo City – The Beating Heart of Egypt

 Abdeen Palace – A Royal Legacy

-A symbol of Egypt’s monarchical past, Abdeen Palace in Downtown Cairo was once the seat of power for Egypt’s royal family.
-Now a museum, it houses opulent halls, rare weapons, and gifts from global dignitaries.
+A symbol of Egypt’s monarchical past, Abdeen Palace in Downtown Cairo was once the seat of the royal family.
+Now a museum, it houses opulent halls, rare weapons, and diplomatic gifts from around the world.

 Life Along the Nile in Cairo